modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

 on the bottom of the page.
 A font selector to allow the user to enlarge or shrink the font is displayed at the bottom.

+These pages also use CSS attributes returned by the device detection server, to customize the page to specific platforms.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Statistics Logging (counter.php)